nusretipek/biovism/content/authors/evan/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Ph.D.
-Students
+- Affiliated Staff

 ---

-Evan Claes is a PhD student in Bioscience Engineering with a strong background in bio-science, data analysis and hybrid modelling.
+<p align="justify" style="font-size:18px;"><b> Evan Claes </b> is a PhD student in Bioscience Engineering with a strong background in bio-science, data analysis and hybrid modelling.
 He is affiliated with Antleron NV.
-His current research focus on analytical Quality-by-Design and hybrid modelling to enable technologies for ATMP manufacturing 4.0.
+His current research focus on analytical Quality-by-Design and hybrid modelling to enable technologies for ATMP manufacturing 4.0. </p>